 It’s important to determine how much you’re willing to spend on hardware before jumping into your floor plan.
 This will help you strategically place certain hardware pieces in rooms where it can be quickly accessed if your budget does not allow for unlimited hardware.
 Next, list out which hardware pieces you think will work best for your facility and budget.

-Using a file editing tool, such as a PDF editor, take your facility’s floor plan, and make annotations on where each piece of hardware will be stationed.
+Using a file editing tool, such as a PDF editor, take your facility’s floor plan and make annotations on where each piece of hardware will be stationed.
 If your facility is still under construction, this is a crucial time to make sure your rooms will have enough ethernet ports and electrical outlets.

 Now that you can visualize where your hardware will be stationed, run through your Standard Operating Procedures (SOPs) or alternative operational guidelines for your cultivation, processing and packaging processes.
 If you have the option, physically move between rooms and perform seed-to-sale activities like tagging individual plants, creating batches, and packaging a mock customer order.